pretis/flexpret/README.md

 You will need to have `java` and `g++` installed.

-To simulate an assembly code test suite:
+To simulate an assembly code test suite (first run may take a few minutes to download dependencies):
 ```
 make run
 ```

 This will simulate the execution of the program directory `tests/asm-sodor` on FlexPRET configured with 4 hardware threads.
 The default configuration is set in `config.mk` and can be [changed](#flexpret-configuration).
 The makefile will (if needed) install [SBT](http://www.scala-sbt.org/), download Chisel, generate a C++ emulator for the FlexPRET processor, compile the C++ emulator, excute the C++ emulator on each program in the test suite, and finally display the results.

+See the [tests](#tests) section for information about running other programs.

 `make clean` will remove files associated with current configuration and `make cleanll` will remove files associated with all configurations.